Sienci-Labs/Resources/mill-one/More/mo-acceleration-settings.md

 The default speeds of the Mill One have been set to be relatively slow, to ensure the safety of the operator.
 For more advanced users, we recommend increasing your acceleration settings to allow your machine to go faster.
 <h3><strong>How to change your acceleration settings</strong></h3>
-Changing acceleration settings on your Mill One is extremely easy to do, especially with Universal Gcode Sender or UGS Platform.
+Changing acceleration settings on your Mill One is extremely easy to do, especially with Universal G-Code Sender or UGS Platform.
 First you must access the firmware settings.

-For Universal Gcode Sender, from the upper left hand corner, click <strong>Settings -&gt; Firmware Settings</strong>
+For Universal G-Code Sender, from the upper left hand corner, click <strong>Settings -&gt; Firmware Settings</strong>

 For UGS Platform, from the upper left hand corner, click <strong>Machine -&gt; Firmware Settings</strong>